Landscape Architecture (LARC)

 2100.
 Landscape Architecture Portfolio Preparation (1).
 Prerequisite: LARC 2401.
 Introduction to professional portfolio development for landscape architecture and preparation of each individual portfolio for faculty review.
 S.

 2302.
 Development of Landscape Architecture (3).
 History of landscape architecture.
 Design as expression of culture and society’s relationship to nature.
 Geographical, historical, and cultural context of major movements in landscape architecture.
-Fulfills multicultural and core Humanities requirement.
+Fulfills core Language, Philosophy, and Culture requirement.
 F.

 2308.
 Computer-Aided Design in Landscape Architecture (3).
 Prerequisites: LARC 1402, LA majors only or consent of instructor.
 Hands-on introduction to current computer-aided design technology most applicable to landscape architecture.
 F.

 2309.
 Advanced Computer Graphics in Landscape Architecture (3).
 Prerequisites: LARC 2308, LA majors only.
 Exploration of contemporary applications of three dimensional modeling and computer rendering in the profession of landscape architecture.
 S.